fastly/fastly-rails/README.md

 end

 def record_key
-  "my_custom_record_key" #you should use something unique to each record end
+  "my_custom_record_key"# Ensure these are unique for each record end
 ````

 ### Headers

 This plugin adds a `set_cache_control_headers` method to ActionController.
-You'll need to add this in a `before_filter` to any controller action that you wish to edge cache (see example below).
-The method sets Cache-Control and Surrogate-Control header with a default of 30 days (remember you can configure this, see the initializer setup above).
+You'll need to add this in a `before_filter` or `after_filter` [see note on cookies below]() to any controller action that you wish to edge cache (see example below).
+The method sets Cache-Control and Surrogate-Control HTTP Headers with a default of 30 days (remember you can configure this, see the initializer setup above).

 It's up to you to set Surrogate-Key headers for objects that you want to be able to purge.